tmcw/stickshift/README.md

 and [React-Router](https://github.com/rackt/react-router).
 It's written in CommonJS & ES6 and cross-compiled with [browserify](http://browserify.org/)
 & [6to5](https://6to5.org/).
 Query storage is powered by [hubdb](http://github.com/mapbox/hubdb).

+## Charts

+`stickshift` automatically creates charts for applicable queries: those that

+* Have a column parseable as dates
+* Have at least one other column of numbers

+These charts are rendered with [Vega](https://github.com/trifacta/vega).
+They're designed for exploratory data analysis, so are relatively simple.